 - Hire a plumber.
 Get a licensed, local plumber, not a handyman, to put in a sink.
 Get the caulking or pipe hookup wrong, and you could end up with leaks that cause expensive water damage to cabinets, counters and walls or a kitchen sink that won't drain properly.
 If you're getting a very different replacement, you may need to hire a kitchen or bath remodeling company or general contractor who can make changes to cabinets, counters, or flooring.

 - Look at past projects and reviews.
 Make sure the plumber has experience installing the type of sink you're getting.
 You don't want an amateur knocking a dent in your $2,000 copper sink when he installs it.
 You can also find reviews on Thumbtack to see what experience other homeowners had with the contractor.

-Whether you're upgrading an old kitchen sink that won't drain properly, or adding a second one to your bathroom as part of a remodel, a professional plumber can help make your home improvements easy.
-Find a local plumber or sink installer in your zip code on Thumbtack.
+Whether you're upgrading an old kitchen sink that won't drain properly or adding a second one to your bathroom as part of a remodel, a professional plumber can help make your home improvements easy.
+Find a local plumber or sink installer in your zip code by using Thumbtack.